studio-thgie/phd.thgie.ch/output/expose.md

 In the following I will reflect on possible weaknesses in outlined research design as well as how to mitigate the risks.

 #### 5.3.1 Critical code analysis
 Although researching context is key to this methodology, it's main focus is source code.
 In the case of old digital games, such source code can be hard to obtain.
 Problems can arise for example if the original developers can't be contacted, don't want to share their code base or don't have it anymore.
 It is certain that some source code can be found, although maybe not of the originally targeted games.
 As a fallback, games from beyond the scope of the corpus could be enlarged to find material for this approach.
+Being able to research the interplay of technology and visuality in our Swiss digital games corpus would be the best possible outcome.

-It is one of this dissertations appeals to open data: In order to study digital games, we need not only their compiled version, but also their raw source material, their game code.
+It is one of this dissertations appeals to open data: In order to study digital games, we need not only their compiled version, but also their raw source material, their game code (Konzack, 2002; Willumsen, 2016).

 #### 5.3.2 Image reception
 As a historical analysis, research into the reception of the image, an important aspect of design rhetoric, is limited.
 This shortcoming can be balanced by the Horror-Game-Politics method, which is a source-critical approach that builds on research into the  context.